 John T. Edge has served as an Oxford American columnist since 1998.
-His book The Potlikker Papers: A Food History of the Modern South, which Jack Hitt calls “the smartest history of race in America in a generation,” was published in May.
+The city of Nashville has chosen his latest book, The Potlikker Papers: A Food History of the Modern South, as the citywide read for 2018.

 Immigrants are active Southerners.
 They choose to live here, to raise families, to grow businesses.
 Despite unfavorable odds that may, in this new age of American isolation, temporarily thwart innovation, active Southerners are reinventing the region.
 In the process, as an already complicated region embraces new people, and cultural nuances accrete, much is gained.
 Especially for eaters.